 Family is an extremely important theme that runs throughout Amy’s memoir, with the majority of her discussions revolving around her loved ones.
-A memoir filled with complex family bonds, affection and realness, Amy really does sentimentally express what genuine family life for the working-class in the nineteenth century consisted of.
+A memoir filled with complex family bonds, affection and realness, Amy really does sentimentally express what genuine family life for the working-class was like in the early twentieth century.

-On the first page of her memoir, she introduces some of the traditional work her family were involved in.
-‘Mothers family were the blacksmiths.
+On the first page of her memoir, Amy introduces some of the traditional work her family were involved in: ‘Mother’s family were the blacksmiths.
 Her father first, before our time; then her eldest brother.
 We two would blow the bellows for Uncle Ned; watch the heart of the fire glow fiercely bright as we worked the big lever; pause to see the horseshoe uncle brought to it.’(Gomm, 1) Amy’s Uncle Ned was a widower, which led to her family taking in his two children.
-She expresses how she saw them as her own brothers however ‘Wat, called cousin Wat, to distinguish him from our brother; and Winnie.
-In those days, their dad-the blacksmith- lived with us too.’(Gomm, 2) Immediately from an audience point of view, a sense of unconditional family love really shines through.
+She expresses how she saw them as her own brothers: ‘Wat, called cousin Wat, to distinguish him from our brother; and Winnie.
+In those days, their dad-the blacksmith- lived with us too.’(Gomm, 2) Immediately from an audience point of view, unconditional family love really shines through.

 Bourke J, Prof JB, and Bourke PJ, Working class cultures in Britain, 1890-1960: Gender, class, and ethnicity (Routledge 1993)